 The Nile Project at NC State LIVE

 Much more than just a band, The Nile Project is a tight cross-cultural collaboration that brings together artists from 11 countries along the Nile basin to create a unified new sound and to ignite social justice.
-In 2017, the Nile Project launches their second U.S. tour with an extended residency at NC State LIVE from March 15 to 21, 2017.
+In 2017, the Nile Project launches their second U.S. tour.
+They will be in residence at NC State LIVE from March 15 to 21, 2017.
 The Nile Project and NC State LIVE have partnered with organizations across the community to offer the following list of public events.

 WEDNESDAY, MARCH 15